frelon/suse-elemental/docs/building-linux-image.md

 * [base/mkosi.conf defining the base layer](../examples/tools-sysext/mkosi.images/base/mkosi.conf)
 * [tools/mkosi.conf defining the tools layer](../examples/tools-sysext/mkosi.images/tools/mkosi.conf)

-Creating the tools systemd extension requires "subtracting" the tools layer from the base layer.
+Creating the tools system extension requires "subtracting" the tools layer from the base layer.
 The base layer hence needs to include any of the files that are already available on the host operating system, and the tools definition defines the extensions over that.
-This is needed to ensure that no files on the operating system are overwritten by the tools layer.
+This approach ensures that the tools layer does not overwrite any files on the operating system.

-You can build the systemd-sysext by invoking `mkosi` in the `examples/tools-sysext` directory.
-This will create a base image and a tools image, and then assemble them into a systemd extension.
+You can build the system extension by invoking `mkosi` in the `examples/tools-sysext` directory.
+This will create a base image and a tools image, and then assemble them into a system extension.

 ```shell
 cd examples/tools-sysext
 mkosi --directory $PWD
 ```

-This will produce the base and extension images and assemble it into a systemd extension:
+This will produce the base and extension images and assemble it into a system extension:

 ```shell
 Block level copying and synchronization of partition 0 complete in 4.776ms.